acetous/NeatBlog/README.md

 * Write posts using [Markdown syntax][markdown].
 * No usermanagement, no WYSIWYG, no categories, no tags - just write!
 * Style your posts your way!
 The only thing on post-pages is the post, nothing else.
+* Write a micropost if you just want to drop a sentence.
+Full-text featured on the homepage.

 ## Installation